AlinariC/Memoria-Astra/01_Terra_in_the_Mists/Manuscript.md

 The mists have thinned, but they have not vanished.
 The breath of Terra still lingers, waiting to be drawn.
 And the sky... it may yet sing again.

-# Chapter 02 — The Weight of Air
+# The Weight of Air

 There was no thunder when the sky began to fall.
 No fire.
 No divine herald.
 The first sign was something smaller—so subtle that most among us would not have noticed at all.
 But I did.